The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-4/lesson-3-construtors_prototypes/unit-4-3.md

 ### Factory Functions vs. Constructors

-Factory functions take parameters and return an object that has properties and methods.
+Factory functions have parameters and return an object that has properties and methods.
 ```js
 function makeCar(make, model) {
     return {